JohnEarnest/Octo/tools/ImagePack/Readme.md

 ImagePack is a utility for preparing large images for Chip8 programs.
 Images which cannot be drawn with a single `sprite` operation must be split into a sequential form intended for some sprite dimensions.
 ImagePack offers a number of options for the ordering and division of data, allowing for inexpensive transition animations and scrolls.

+If a color image is provided, ImagePack will assume black is the blended color and transparent is the background color and arrange each sprite-sized chunk with data for plane 1 followed by plane 2.

 Compiling:

 	javac ImagePack.java